MBI-2005 General pharmacology and toxicology - 10 ECTS

 The main aim of the course is to give the students a general introduction into human pharmacology and toxicology.

-- pharmacological/toxicological aspects of drug abuse
+- Can explain pharmacological/toxicological aspects of drug abuse

-- principles for treatment of toxicity
+- Can explain the basic principles of toxicity treatment

 At the end of the course the student has acquired knowledge to be able to critically judge public information regarding drugs and toxic substances.

 Written exam (4 hours).
 Alphabetical grades (A-F).